ktaylor63/southeast/site/content/endangered-species-act/five-year-reviews.md

  - Remove the species from the List (delist), or
  - Maintain the species’ current classification.

-**A five-year review does not automatically change a species’ protections or status, it only presents recommendations.** Any change to a species’ federal status requires a separate rulemaking process which is published in the *Federal Register* and open to public comment.
+**A five-year review does not automatically change a species’ protections or status, it only presents recommendations.** Any change to a species’ federal status requires a separate rulemaking process which is published in the *Federal Register* which is open to public comment, and subject to peer review..

 {{< figure class="photo-center" src="/images/pages/biologist-collecting-sample-in-field.jpg" alt="A biologist writing on a sample in the field." caption="A biologist labels a pitcher plant specimen she collected.
 Photo by Gary Peeples, USFWS." link="https://flic.kr/p/fJcvA7" >}}